Active Directory Security

 Credential Harvesting

 Credential harvesting is a critical threat vector where attackers gather credentials such as usernames and passwords from their targets, often as a preliminary step toward a more extensive attack.
 This practice encompasses various techniques, like phishing, keylogging, and exploiting system vulnerabilities.
-After harvesting credentials, the attacker can gain unauthorized access to systems to cause data breaches, install malware, or perpetuate fraud.
+After harvesting credentials, the attacker can gain unauthorized access to systems, compromising Active Directory security to cause data breaches, install malware, or perpetuate fraud.

 The ubiquity of credential harvesting is partly due to its effectiveness: People are often the weakest link in cybersecurity.
 Phishing remains one of the most common methods, where attackers fool users into providing login details through fake websites or deceptive emails.
 Malware such as keyloggers can covertly capture keystrokes, allowing attackers to gather credentials as users log into various systems.